-The Mason-Dixon Figure Skating Club is a Morgantown West Virginia-based organization dedicated to offering young people the chance to perform in shows and exhibitions as well as to test at various skill levels through the U.S. Figure Skating Association.
+The Mason-Dixon Figure Skating Club is a Morgantown West Virginia-based organization dedicated to offering skaters of all ages the chance to perform in shows and exhibitions as well as to test at various skill levels through the U.S. Figure Skating Association.

 Angela Barclay, Skating Director